Sacred fire of Vesta: Renewal

-The institution of the sacred fire was traditionally attributed to the legendary king Numa Pompilius in the 7th century BC.
+The flame extinguished

 The cult endured for over a millennium until it was formally suppressed during the Christianization of the empire.
-The Vestals were disbanded and the flame extinguished in the early 390s, likely in 394 CE, as part of Emperor Theodosius I edicts against pagan worship.
+The Vestals were disbanded and the flame extinguished in the early 390s, likely in 394 CE, as part of edicts by Emperor Theodosius I against pagan worship.

+In 410 CE, the city of Rome had fallen to a foreign enemy for the first time in almost 800 years, a major landmark in the fall of the Western Roman Empire.
+Zosimus, a Roman pagan historian, believed that Christianity, through its abandonment of the ancient traditional rites, had weakened the Empire's political virtues, and that the poor decisions of the Imperial government that led to the sack were due to the lack of the gods' care.